ESTEEM-GenAI-25/vibecoding-intro-KingKJuul/README.md

-# Butter AI — Phase 2 Interactive Marketing Prototype
+# Butter AI: Phase 2 Interactive Marketing Prototype

 This repository contains the Phase 2 prototype for **Butter AI**, an AI-powered customer health engine designed to help early-stage SaaS startups detect churn risks before they occur.
 The prototype focuses on marketing, storytelling, and AI interaction using Google AI Studio.